tldr-pages/tldr/pages/common/lilypond.md

 `lilypond {{path/to/file}}`

-- Compile file into specified format:
+- Compile into the specified format:

 `lilypond --formats={{format_dump}} {{name_file}}`